-In reality, interns serve as “errand runners” and “chore doers,” often doing the tedious, menial tasks the pros don’t want to do, or don’t have time to do.
+In reality, interns can serve as “errand runners” and “chore doers,” often doing the tedious, menial tasks the pros don’t want to do, or don’t have time to do.
 This can be stressful, tiresome, and sometimes downright humiliating, and the work involved frequently has nothing to do with learning the radio business (you can “pay your dues” as an intern, but you can’t learn radio broadcasting by picking up someone’s laundry or going for coffee).
-Internships afford you little opportunity to prove your worth or to demonstrate the skills you picked up while in school.
+For this reason, many internships often afford you little opportunity to prove your worth or to demonstrate the skills you picked up while in school.

-This is precisely why the Radio Connection is NOT an internship, but rather an APPRENTICESHIP.
+This is precisely why the Radio Connection is NOT an internship, but rather an externship (externship).
 What is the difference?
-While INTERNS often struggle to get their foot in the door, APPRENTICES are escorted through the door.
-While INTERNS are sweeping the floor or running to the drive-through to pick up lunch orders, APPRENTICES are sitting behind the console, being taught one-on-one by an actual radio professional.
-INTERNS frequently find their resumes at the bottom of a long list of applicants; APPRENTICES frequently find their resumes at the top—especially considering that they were probably trained by the very people doing the hiring!
+While interns often struggle to get their foot in the door, externs (externs) are escorted through the door.
+While interns are sweeping the floor or running to the drive-through to pick up lunch orders, externs (externs) are sitting behind the console, being taught one-on-one by an actual radio professional.
+Interns frequently find their resumes at the bottom of a long list of applicants; externs (externs) frequently find their resumes at the top—especially considering that they were probably trained by the very people doing the hiring!

-There is simply no more effective way to learn a trade than through apprenticeship (externship).
+There is simply no more effective way to learn a trade than through externship (externship).
 It’s a time-tested learning approach that has been used for centuries.
-As a Radio Connection apprentice (extern), you will be paired with a working expert in the field of radio who will serve as a personal MENTOR for you—a person who has been working in radio for sometimes 20 years or more.
-Our mentors are not full-time instructors simply paid to teach classes for a living; these are people who are actually making a successful living in radio.
-As a Radio Connection apprentice (extern), you will work with this person on-the-job, in the radio station—and because all classes are conducted one-on-one, you will have your mentor’s undivided attention.
-And while running errands is a natural part of the work day in a radio station, as an apprentice (extern), your place each day is in the chair next to your mentor—not fetching coffee or sweeping floors.
+As a Radio Connection extern (extern), you will be paired with a working expert in the field of radio who will serve as a personal mentor for you—a person who has been working in radio for sometimes 20 years or more.
+Our mentors are not full-time instructors paid to teach classes for a living; these are people who are actually making a successful living in radio.
+As a Radio Connection extern (extern), you will work with this person on-the-job, in the radio station—and because all classes are conducted one-on-one, you will have your mentor’s undivided attention.
+And while running errands is a natural part of the work day in a radio station, as an extern (extern), your place each day is in the chair next to your mentor—not fetching coffee or sweeping floors.

-As an apprentice (extern), you go into the radio station with the prior understanding that you are not there merely to do chores, but to learn the radio business.
+As an extern (extern), you go into the radio station with the prior understanding that you are not there merely to do chores, but to learn the radio business.
 You and your mentor will follow a prescribed structured curriculum that we have written, and your mentor will make sure you have fulfilled all your requirements prior to certification.
 You will have plenty of hands-on training with the equipment, in private sessions, and at your own pace.
-If this were an internship, this kind of learning would happen ONLY if your chores were done; with an apprenticeship (externship), this kind of learning is the very reason why you are there.
-By the time you have completed this six-month course, you will have a thorough working understanding of the business, with plenty of on-the-job experience to make you a viable job candidate.
-It is this apprenticeship (externship) relationship that forms the very backbone of our program.
+If this were an internship, this kind of learning would probably happen only if your chores were done; with an externship (externship), this kind of learning is the very reason why you are there.
+By the time you have completed this six-month course, you will have a thorough working understanding of the radio business, with plenty of on-the-job experience to make you a viable job candidate.
+It is this externship (externship) relationship that forms the very backbone of our programs.